Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 Snapshots are used for backups but your instance does not perform any backups.

 > ## Remember this:
 > - The Free Tier 30 GBs EBS storage applies to your account.
-If your instance was created with the Genomics AMI, it is using that many GBs, and you cannot use more storage of any type (SSD or magnetic) without incurring some cost.
+If you created your instance with the Genomics AMI, it is using that many GBs, and you cannot use more storage of any type (SSD or magnetic) without incurring some cost.
 > - Of those 30 GBs in an instance created with the Genomics AMI, 12 GBs are free for data and to install other software applications.
 {: .callout}

 # 3. Check your service use as compared to Free-tier quotas

-AWS bills users **monthly**.
-Free-Tier eligible services have **monthly** quotas or limits.
+AWS bills users **monthly** and Free-Tier eligible services have **monthly** quotas or limits.
 You must not surpass these quotas in each month if you don't want to incur costs while your Free Tier is active.
 To find out how much in the current month you have used of your monthly Free-Tier allowance, login to your IAM account and go to the **Billing Dashboard** using the drop-down menu *user@accountalias* (or *user@accountnumber* if you did not create an alias) on the top right.
 Then, on the navigation pane on the left, under Billing, click on **Free Tier**.
-A page similar to the one below will apppear.
+This will show the Free Tier usage summary table.

 ![Caption.](../fig/05-free-tier-usage-excedeed01Table.png "Free Tier usage summary table.")